 It’s just a first draft, though!
 Designers are back at the drawing board to address concerns.
 Meanwhile, Friends of McMichael park deny that they’re behind the new signs — but these “bandit” signs hung around for days without any comment from the Friends, so perhaps that’s telling?

 What’s with the wording, btw?
 “Our” park?
 Who are “they” that want us to help them save “their” park?
 And from what?
 And how, specifically, are we supposed to help?
 The signs are anonymous and unclear.
-And kinda sinister looking, too — made of black trash bags, it seems, and accented with angry red paint splotches.
+And shoddy, too — made of black trash bags, it seems, and accented with sloppy red paint splotches.

 On Nextdoor, the same vocal minority who lost their fight to keep the park “passive” last year is starting up the same tired arguments again.
 “We shall never give up!” insisted one neighbor, to which another shot back, “Churchill quotes?
 It’s a playground, not WWII.
 Let’s bring it back to reality…”